Tips and Advice for:

 • Social anxiety

-However, many people can still feel lonely even when in a relationship or spending time with friends and family.
+However, it’s important to note that many people can experience feelings of loneliness even when they are in a relationship or spending time with friends and family.

 How to recognise signs of loneliness